 Its natural attributes also drive its livability—#7 for Weather, courtesy of its Mediterranean temperatures.
 All that help from Mother Nature has stewarded the city towards declaring itself America’s “Farm to Fork Capital,” surrounded by fertile farms that feed a robust fresh-and-local ethos.

 Sacramento’s restaurants are only happy to tap the localism.
 Taste it for yourself at La Cosecha in Cesar Chavez Park, in the heart of the city.
-The place serves up another local attribute: the city ranks #12 for foreign-born citizens, and #13 for foreign language spoken at home, with Time even declaring it “America’s most diverse city.”
+The place serves up another local attribute: the city ranks #12 for Foreign-born Citizens, with Time even declaring it “America’s most diverse city.”
 In that spirit, eat a few times at casual La Cosecha, a “SacraMexico” cantina, at the outdoor bar while feasting on street food served up by local chef Adam Pechal.
 The park has a farmers’ market on Wednesdays, too, just one of 40 in the region.

 The City of Trees—residents claim more trees per capita than anywhere besides Paris—isn’t a stranger to cataclysmic fires: the Great Conflagration of 1852 burned 40 square blocks of the fledgling city, leaving what is today called Old Sacramento, with its cobbled streets, historic buildings, steam-hauled historic trains, horse drawn carriages and the western terminus of the Pony Express.